County Mayo: Politics

+The island of Ireland, showing location of County Mayo.

 Local government and political subdivisions

 Mayo County Council is the authority responsible for local government.
 As a county council, it is governed by the Local Government Act 2001.
 The county is divided into four municipal districts of Ballina, Castlebar, Claremorris and Westport–Belmullet, each with a population of roughly 32,000 to 34,000 people.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.

 County Mayo is divided into six local electoral areas (LEAs).
 Councillors are elected for a five-year term.